wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 ![](../assets/images/spectral-studio.gif)

-If you're a code-first team then this is not ideal, as you'll potentially need to change code which exists in production just to get it to match this style guide.
+If you're a code-first team then this is not ideal, as you'll potentially need to change code that exists in production just to get it to match this style guide.

 [Custom functions](https://meta.stoplight.io/docs/spectral/docs/guides/5-custom-functions.md) can be created for more advanced use cases.
-Maybe you want to implement a dictionary check to ban British spelling of words like "flavour" - that should _of course_ be "flavor". 😅
+Maybe you want to implement a dictionary check to ban the British spelling of words like "flavour" - that should _of course_ be "flavor". 😅

 #### Automation